ISISNeutronMuon/MDANSE-Examples/tutorials/tutorial1-phase-transition/README.md

 * molybdenum_script.lmp - a LAMMPS script
 * Mo5.2.mgpt.potin - a LAMMPS potential file
 * Mo5.2.mgpt.parmin - a LAMMPS potential file

+You do not need to run this simulation.
+The results are already included in md_outputs.
+However, it is always good practice to include input files together with the trajectory, since they contain information which is both necessary for the correct processing of the results and not included in the trajectory itself.

 ## md_outputs
 These are the _cropped_ output files: